mvolkmann/blog/src/ocaml.md

    Enter `node _build/default/hello.bc.js`

-## Preprocessors
+## Preprocessor Extensions (ppx)

-Preprocessors are programs that are called at compile time to alter or add source code.
+Preprocessor extensions are programs that are called at compile time to alter or add source code.
+They operate on the abstract syntax tree (AST) of the program.

 For example, the syntax `[%get_env "USER"]` can be replaces by the value of the `USER` environment variable.